TaranDahl/Phobos/docs/New-or-Enhanced-Logics.md

 - It is now possible to make projectiles consider either land or water as obstacles that block their path by setting `SubjectToLand/Water` to true, respectively.
 Weapons firing such projectiles will consider targets blocked by such obstacles as out of range and will attempt to reposition themselves so they can fire without being blocked by the said obstacles before firing and if `SubjectToLand/Water.Detonate` is set to true, the projectiles will detonate if they somehow manage to collide with the said obstacles.
   - `Level=true` projectiles detonate on tiles belonging to non-water tilesets by default, but will not consider such tiles as true obstacles.
 This behaviour can be overridden by setting these keys.
-- As for `SubjectToGround`, if set it to true ,it will predict will predict the height of the connecting straight line from the bullet's source coordinates to target coordinates.
+- As for `SubjectToGround`, if set it to true ,it will predict the height of the connecting straight line from the bullet's source coordinates to target coordinates.
 If the predicted height is lower than the ground height of the current predicted position, the firer will also consider targets blocked by such obstacles as out of range and will attempt to reposition themselves.

 In `rulesmd.ini`:
 ```ini